 More than 500 million mobile phones were shipped last year.

-1.5 billion cellphone handsets currently in use globally
+1.5 billion cellphone handsets are currently in use globally

 133 billion SMS text messages sent around the world in 2003